robinmattern/FRTools_prod2-master/._2/ZIPs/README.md

       - Copy this line of code: <code>curl -s http&#58;//aidocs4u.com/set-repos | bash</code>
       - Paste and run it in a terminal.

   - Option 3 if the above link isn't available:

-      - Copy this line of code: <code>curl -s http&#58;//gist.github.com/robinmattern/eb55b95233395b774f746ba18006bb9e</code>
+      - Copy this line of code: <code>curl -s https&#58;//raw.githubusercontent.com/robinmattern/FRTools_prod2-master/master/._2/ZIPs/set-repos | bash</code>
       - Paste and run it in a terminal.

  After that, you can run any of these install commands from your Repos folder:

   - <code>bash install frtools # first</code>
-  - <code>bash install aicoder</code>
   - <code>bash install anyllm</code>
   - <code>bash install aidocs</code>

  To work on these projects, run any of these commands from your Repos folder:
    - Your own project  (use -d to doit)